 Simultaneous, submicron IR and Raman microscopy

-The world’s first simultaneous IR+Raman microscopy system is a unique dual modality platform that combines all the advantages of O-PTIR with complementary Raman microscopy via optical photothermal infrared and Raman combined with a visible probe laser for applications in polymers, defect analysis, microplastic detection and red blood cells.
+The world’s first simultaneous IR+Raman microscopy system is a unique dual modality platform with all the advantages of an O-PTIR microscope combined.
+That is photothermal microscopy via optical photothermal infrared and Raman combined with a visible probe laser for applications in polymers, defect analysis, microplastic detection and red blood cells.